Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \subsection{Challenges with Objective Metrics}

 Objective metrics are valued for scalability and reproducibility, but they face two fundamental limitations.
-First, the relationship between metric scores and human perception is nonlinear.
-Once performance exceeds a certain threshold, further improvements often bring diminishing perceptual benefits.
-Second, metrics derived from models embody their internal biases and uncertainty, rendering evaluation outcomes dependent not only on the input but also on the model itself.
+First, the relationship between metric scores and human perception is nonlinear and even non-monotonic, such that improvements in metric values do not necessarily translate into proportional gains in perceived quality.
+This discrepancy is often attributed to a mismatch between model training objectives and practical evaluation protocols~\cite{wang2026urgentmos}.
+Second, metrics derived from neural models inevitably embody their internal biases and uncertainty~\cite{uncertainty-awaremos}, rendering evaluation outcomes dependent not only on the input data but also on the metric model itself.

-\paragraph{WER and CER} To evaluate intelligibility and robustness, WER is computed by comparing transcriptions of synthetic speech from ASR systems with reference texts.
-While they can detect clear intelligibility failures, their reliability is limited in two aspects.
-First, inherent errors in ASR systems can lead to a mismatch between metric scores and actual perceptual quality, even when the synthesized speech is perceptually adequate to humans.
-Second, they are not linearly correlated with perceived intelligibility.
-At already low error rates, further score reductions have a negligible perceptual impact.
-As demonstrated by the experiments in Appendix~\ref{sec:wer_mos}, a reduction from 1.61 to 1.47 has minimal impact on user perception.
+\paragraph{WER} To evaluate intelligibility and robustness, WER is computed by comparing ASR transcriptions of synthetic speech with reference texts.
+While effective at identifying severe intelligibility failures, its reliability is limited in three respects.
+First, inherent errors in ASR systems~\cite{hubert, whisper} lead to a mismatch between metric scores and actual perceptual quality, even when the synthesized speech is perceptually adequate to humans.
+Second, WER is not linearly correlated with perceived intelligibility: it focuses on word-by-word accuracy while overlooking whether key information is accurately conveyed~\cite{sp-mcqa}.
+Third, directly optimizing WER as a reinforcement learning reward signal can be counterproductive.
+Models optimized for transcription accuracy tend to collapse prosodic variance into monotone output, thereby sacrificing naturalness at the expense of lexical precision~\cite{shin2026verifiablerewardprosodypreferenceguided}.

 \paragraph{SIM} To assess speaker similarity, the SIM score is computed by the cosine similarity between speaker embeddings extracted from reference and synthesized speech.
-These embeddings, derived from speaker verification models like x-vectors~\cite{x-vectors} and ECAPA-TDNN~\cite{ecapa-tdnn}, can be sensitive to channel variations, background noise, and even phonetic content, leading to unstable scores.
-In practice, once the SIM score exceeds a certain threshold, further improvements offer limited perceptual gains.
-In more realistic scenarios like podcasts or audiobooks, existing metrics rarely account for speaker consistency over extended durations.
+These embeddings, derived from speaker verification models like ECAPA-TDNN~\cite{ecapa-tdnn}, can be sensitive to channel variations, background noise, and even phonetic content, leading to unstable scores.
+More fundamentally, these models are trained with discriminative objectives for speaker identity classification, which are misaligned to quantify continuous perceptual similarity.
+In practice, once the SIM score exceeds a certain threshold, further improvements offer limited perceptual gains~\cite{wester2016analysis}.

 \paragraph{Predicted MOS} Predicted MOS scores are generated by models trained on human ratings~\cite{cooper21_ssw, musiceval} collected following ITU-T P.808~\cite{opensourceoimplementationitut}.
 While these models offer a scalable alternative to human evaluation, they struggle with generalization and uncertainty estimation, primarily due to limitations in the diversity of training data and model representational power.
 Prior works~\cite{ramp+, generalizationabilityofmos} have shown that existing MOS prediction models often produce inconsistent results even on in-domain data, and their performance degrades significantly when applied to out-of-domain data.
 A typical example of domain mismatch is the widespread use of DNSMOS~\cite{dnsmos, dnsmospro, dnsmosp835}, which is trained on speech enhancement data yet commonly employed to evaluate synthesized speech.
 Moreover, MOS prediction models generally lack uncertainty estimation~\cite{uncertainty-awaremos}, as they typically provide only point estimates without associated confidence intervals, making it difficult to assess the reliability of the predicted quality scores.
 This remains rarely examined in current research.